bbncWLG/LightField-deconvolution/README.md

 3. Run "main.m" to try the examples included in this package.
 4. Download the required data through "https://www.dropbox.com/sh/2iz04d2ifxurufk/AADwwOJDYi7T4Y6LvS5uQF66a?dl=0" a).
 The Lightfield Data referred to Fig.3 (the imaging of B16cell ) in our paper is saved in "Raw" which can be used for test. b).
-MAT file of the point spread function  is located in dir "PSF" which is captured by our LFM system.
+MAT file of the point spread function  is located in dir "PSF".
 Readers can also obtain the similar PSFs by the origin code of reference[1];
 ----------------
 User specified parameter:
 ----------------